roadwarriorslive/Pipulate/README.md

 convention of using a bookmarklet to initiate investigations is a major habit-forming boon that I suspect will contribute a lot to this project's success and accumulation of followers.
-Combined with the data it collects being instantly available, graph-able and share-able with your clients... well, wow!
+Combined with the data it collects being instantly available, graph-able and share-able with your clients via Google SPreadsheets... well, wow!
 I think only [my YouTube videos](https://www.youtube.com/user/miklevin) will be able to convey the awesomeness of these particular dots being connected.

 ### Great for newbs!
 Pipulate is an extendable system, plug-in compatible with Pipulate-unaware